 Note that the library does not block until the properties reply comes back.
 Rather, a callback of type SmcPropReplyProc is invoked when the data is ready.

-typedef void (SmcPropReplyProc)();

-void PropReplyProc(smc_conn, client_data, num_props, props)

-SmcConn smc_conn;

-SmPointer client data;
+''' typedef void (SmcPropReplyProc)(smc_conn, client_data, num_props, props); smc_conn The session management connection object. client_data This pointer to client data will be passed to the SmcPropReplyProc callback. '''